Final Fantasy VII Rebirth: Synopsis

 Waking up later with Aerith missing, Cloud finds himself back in a version of Midgar with an oddly cheerful Aerith.
 As it turns out, the Whispers have depleted her ancestral White Materia, which can counter the Black Materia, an alternate Aerith summons Cloud to her world, where she confesses her feelings for him and gives him her White Materia as a replacement.
 Reuniting with the rest of the party, they follow Aerith's traces to an ancient Cetran City, where a horde of whispers prevents them from going into the temple that Aerith has entered; however, the group is capable of opening a tear in space similar to how Sephiroth did on the highway leading away from Midgar.
 Unable to go through the tear as a group and realizing that going through the tear could very well change fate as it did the first time, the rest of the group urges Cloud to go through while they hold it open and promise to catch up with him.
 After going through the tear and searching, Cloud finds Aerith attempting to perform a Cetra ritual to thwart Sephiroth's plans, and is almost forced by the Whispers to attack her, but resists their attempt, just in time for Sephiroth to descend from the skies in an attempt to kill Aerith himself.
-Although Cloud blocks his sword and disarms him, saving the Aerith of his reality, it distorts into one where Sephiroth succeeds in killing Aerith as the rest of the group manages to catch up, and the White Materia falls into the water.
+Although Cloud blocks his sword and disarms him, the timeline distorts into one where Sephiroth succeeds in killing Aerith as the rest of the group manages to catch up, and the White Materia falls into the water.
 As the party battles Jenova, Cloud is separated from the others, his reality converging with that of an alternate Zack.

 Sephiroth banishes Zack back to his timeline, only for the Aerith from his reality to arrive to aid Cloud.
 Sephiroth is defeated and retreats as Zack is confident that he and Cloud will cross paths again.
 Meanwhile, Rufus realizes that Sephiroth caused the recent tensions between Shinra and Wutai to distract him as more black robes congregate in Nibelheim.
-The party is left despondent by Aerith's death in their reality, except for Cloud, still able to interact with Aerith but seemingly unaware that he is the only one who can perceive her (though Red XIII briefly senses her).
+The party is left despondent by Aerith's death, except for Cloud, still seemingly able to interact with Aerith but unaware that he is the only one who can perceive her (though Red XIII briefly senses her).
 As the party prepares to pursue Sephiroth further north, Cloud discovers he somehow still has the Black Materia, which he fuses into the Buster Sword, and parts ways with Aerith, who says she will stay behind to find a way to stop the Meteor.